The Best Things to Do Alone in Rhode Island

 The First Unitarian Church of Providence is a beautiful building.

 Noah’s take: My favorite site was the John Brown House.
 Although the grounds themselves are interesting enough to tour, you can go inside the House and learn about Rhode Island’s early dependence on slavery.
+Tickets are $10, and you can book them online here

 Make sure to also visit the First Baptist Church in America, on the corner of Benefit Street and Thomas Street, on your walk.

 Roger Williams fled persecution in Massachusetts and established the first Baptist church in the country in Providence’s College Hill neighborhood.
+This historic landmark is one of the most famous buildings in the entire city.

 Watch my vlog to see the stunning Waterplace Park.